Le Mans FC

-Le Mans Football Club ([ləmɑ̃]; commonly referred to as Le Mans FC, formerly referred as Le Muc) is a French association football club based in Le Mans.
-The club was founded in 1985 as a result of a merger under the name Le Mans Union Club 72.
-In 2010, Le Mans changed its name to Le Mans FC to coincide with the re-modeling of the club, which includes moving into a new stadium, MMArena, which opened in January 2011.
-The stadium is based in the interior of the famous circuit in the city.
+Le Mans Football Club ([ləmɑ̃]; commonly referred to as Le Mans FC) is a French professional football club based in Le Mans.
+The club competes in Ligue 2 from 2025–26, the second tier of French football after promotion from Championnat National in 2024–25.
+The club was founded in 1985 as a result of a merger under the name Le Mans Union Club 72 (abbreviated as MUC 72).
+In 2010, Le Mans changed its name to Le Mans FC to coincide with the re-modeling of the club, which includes moving into a new stadium, the Stade Marie-Marvingt, which opened in January 2011.
+The stadium is based in the interior of the Circuit de la Sarthe, a famous circuit in the city.

 The club were controversially relegated from 2019–20 Ligue 2 when the season was terminated early due to the COVID-19 pandemic.

 History

 Le Mans Sports Club were founded in 1900, but it was not until 1908 that a football club existed within it.
-In 1910, Le Mans qualified for the Championnat de la France in 1910, but were heavily overturned by Saint-Servan.
+Le Mans qualified for the Championnat de la France in 1910, but were heavily overturned by Saint-Servan.
 Gaining a huge reputation up to World War I, Le Mans SC plunged into obscurity by World War II before joining the war league in 1942.

 The football section of Union Sportive du Mans was founded in 1903.

 The current club was formed as a result of a merger between Union Sportive du Mans and Le Mans Sports Club, on 12 June 1985.
 Upon its foundation, former football player Bernard Deferrez was installed as manager.
 Le Mans UC spent the majority of its infancy in Ligue 2.
 In the 2003–04 season, the club achieved promotion to Ligue 1 for the first time, but were immediately relegated.
 Le Mans returned to the first division for the 2005–06 season and successfully remained in the league for the next four seasons.
 The club suffered relegation back to Ligue 2 in the 2009–10 season.
 Midway through the campaign, on 2 December 2009, Le Mans announced that it was changing its name from Le Mans Union Club 72 to Le Mans FC.

 Le Mans moved to the MMArena midway through the 2010–11 season, comfortably in the promotion spots for a return to Ligue 1, but a bad run sees them finish 4th, missing promotion on goal difference.
 The failure to achieve promotion is costly, as the club sees its payroll limited by the DNCG.
-Many players leave, and relegation is only narrowly avoided.
-The club survives by appeal an attempt by DNCG to relegate them to Championnat National.
-The following season they are relegated on the field, and a long summer of legal battles sees them liquidated and reforming in Maine (province) Division d'Honneur as an amateur club.
+Many players left, and relegation was only narrowly avoided.
+The club survived by appeal an attempt by DNCG to relegate them to Championnat National.
+The following season they were relegated on the field, and a long summer of legal battles saw them liquidated and reforming in Maine (province) Division d'Honneur as an amateur club.